rudderlabs/rudderstack-docs/destinations/marketing/sendgrid.md

 A few things to note:

 * Sendgrid allows `categories` array to have maximum of 10 values.
 * If `customArgs` is not provided, the non-default fields are taken as custom fields.
-In the above example, `field1` will be mapped as a `customArgs`.
+In the above example, `field1` will be mapped inside `customArgs`.
 * Sendgrid requires that in `mailSettings`, `bypassListManagement` cannot be combined with `bypassBounceManagement`, `bypassSpamManagement`, `bypassUnsubscribeManagement`.
 If `bypassListManagement` is present then neither `bypassSpamManagement`, `bypassBounceManagement` nor `bypassUnsubscribeManagement` can be present.
 * Sendgrid requires that `personalizations` array should be present in every event and atleast each object must contain field `to`.
 If `Get mail from traits` is enabled in dashboard and `integrations` object is not sent, Rudderstack will look for `email` in traits, if found `personalizations` object will be created and email will be assigned to the `to` field.
 In case both `template ID` and `content` are not assigned in dashboard, event will not be sent as either of `template ID` or `content` is required.
 * `email` field inside `replyTo` object is mandatory.